 If you have—or have ever had—a veteran salesperson on your staff, you know they bristle at training.
-The mere suggestion of it can set them off.
-They have very good reasons.
+The mere suggestion of it can set them off—and for good reasoning!

-Most of us were once salespeople, and we got pretty good at it, and we too would sound off on why training just wasn’t for us, why we wanted simply to be left alone to perform.
-So you and I won’t have a hard time making a list of those reasons veterans hate training.
+Most of us were once salespeople, and we were good at it.
+And we too would sound off on why training wasn’t for us, why we wanted simply to be left alone to perform.
+Here's a list of reasons why sales veterans hate sales training, can you add to the list?

-- They have a doctor’s note to get them out of any touchy-feely experiential stuff.
-(Okay, I made that one up.
-Oh, you’ve heard that from one of your veterans?
-It’s back on the list!)
+- They have a doctor’s note to get them out of any touchy-feely experiential stuff (Okay, this might be fabricated, but we've all heard a reason similar to this!)

-But if they’re talented in sales, then I know they haven’t already reached their potential.
-I know because that’s what talented people are like: They have no top limit, no point at which they stop growing.
+But if they’re talented in sales, then they haven’t reached their full potential.
+Talented salespeople have no top limit, no point at which they stop growing.
 So the manager’s challenge is how to keep developing your veterans and big producers without sending them to periodic schooling that makes their skin crawl.

 - It’s one-on-one